napari/napari/docs/developers/documentation/index.md

 - Some familiarity with [`git`](https://git-scm.com)
 - A [GitHub](https://github.com) account

-If you wish to simply add/amend documentation that does not contain code, you will also require:
+If you wish to add/amend documentation that does not contain code, you will also require:

 - A clean conda environment with napari docs dependencies installed: